dasilvaca/guide-and-dots-kali/README.md

 - [Gradle](https://gradle.org/): A build automation tool.
 I use it to build my java applications.
 - [Node.js](https://nodejs.org/en/): A javascript runtime.
 I use it to run my javascript applications.
 - [npm](https://www.npmjs.com/): A package manager for javascript.
 I use it to install and remove javascript packages.

+### Programming languages frameworks

+- [Spring](https://spring.io/): A java framework.
+I use it to develop my servers.
+- [Hibernate](https://hibernate.org/): A java framework.
+I use it to develop my servers.
+- [JPA](https://www.oracle.com/java/technologies/persistence-jsp.html): A java framework.
+I use it to develop my servers.
+- [Django](https://www.djangoproject.com/): A python framework.
+I use it to develop my servers.
+- [Angular](https://angular.io/): A javascript framework.
+I use it to develop my front-end solutions.
+- [Flutter](https://flutter.dev/): A framework for cross-platform development.
+I use it to develop my mobile applications.

+### Programming languages libraries

+- [Pandas](https://pandas.pydata.org/): A python library.
+I use it to manipulate my data.
+- [Numpy](https://numpy.org/): A python library.
+I use it to manipulate my data.
+- [Matplotlib](https://matplotlib.org/): A python library.
+I use it to plot my data.
+- [Pillow](https://pillow.readthedocs.io/en/stable/): A python library.
+I use it to manipulate my images.
+- [Scikit-learn](https://scikit-learn.org/stable/): A python library.
+I use it to manipulate my data.
+- [Tensorflow](https://www.tensorflow.org/): A python library.
+I use it to manipulate my data.
+- [Keras](https://keras.io/): A python library.
+I use it to manipulate my data.
+- [OpenCV](https://opencv.org/): A python library.
+I use it to manipulate my images.
+- [P5.js](https://p5js.org/): A javascript library.
+I use it to manipulate my data.
+- [React](https://reactjs.org/): A javascript library.
+I use it to manipulate my data.
+- [React Native](https://reactnative.dev/): A javascript library.
+I use it to manipulate my data.
+- [JQuery](https://jquery.com/): A javascript library.
+I use it to manipulate my data.

 ### Databases and database managers